Primechain/primechain_nodes/README.md

 cd ~
 multichain-cli primechain grant 1aMiTQjLXABeoKtVgBcr5zzVXtT1eRvRTfY3RJ connect
 ```
+Note: Don't forget to use the correct address in "multichain-cli primechain grant" above.

-After this, you will see:
+After this, you will see a transaction ID like `fae186b309cf396f3a5e0f8dddbdb7d9ab4dd8bd08c69d5b044be19f030f4fc7`
 ```
 ----------PERMISSIONS GRANTED----------
 ```